eirik-kjonstad/modern-fortran-syntax/README.md

 Alternatively, you can download the source code as a `.zip` and extract the contents in the Packages folder.

 ## Notice bugs, missing features, or other problems?
 Do not hesitate to post an issue in the `issues` tab on the repository.
-If you wish to contribute, we also welcome pull requests - please fork the repository and open a pull request.
+If you wish to contribute, we also welcome pull requests.
+Please fork the repository and open a pull request with your modifications.